Zero paid placements. No brand can pay to rank higher on Simscanner.

 Travel eSIM plans for Kuwait, by brand

 The full grid of every brand and plan offered for Kuwait, with data, validity, price, host network, hotspot, KYC and top-up.
 Because brand pricing shifts often and loads client-side, Simscanner checks each row at source rather than estimating it, and because Kuwait prices in the high-value Kuwaiti dinar a careful conversion matters more here than in most markets.
-Every cell sits in a pending state until that check is done, so the grid stays honest rather than filled with guesses.
+Every cell is sourced where the brand publishes it, so the grid stays honest rather than filled with guesses.

 Plans by brand for Kuwait, including plan name, data, validity, price, currency, connected network, hotspot rule, KYC and top-up.
-All values are pending verification.
+All values are a modelled estimate.

 Brand Plan Data Validity Price (KWD) Network Hotspot KYC Top-up Source